In this blog post, I will share some tips for dating on vacation or solo travel from my perspective as a GROWN AF 50+-year-old woman.

-If you have not already, also check out my chat with a couple of my Fly 40+ gal pals where we talk about dating in Mexico as well as while traveling.
-It was a fun conversation, so definitely watch, comment, and subscribe HERE.
+If you have not already, also check out The Skinny on Dating while on Solo travel and/or Living Abroad, a free-wheeling chat with a couple of my Fly 40+ gal pals where we talk about dating in Mexico and while on solo travel.
+It was a fun conversation, so definitely watch, like, comment, and subscribe.

 Before I we get started a couple of last caveats, my approach to dating might be different because my objectives may be different.

-For example, I do not limit my dating options by race or age as many Black Women do.
+For example, I do not limit my dating options by race or age.
 I date whoever I want.
 I have dated men 20 years younger than me and I have dated almost every ethnicity as well.
 Some of these things I do may not work for you if you are, for example, looking for a husband.
 So, the first thing to do is be clear and honest with yourself about what you want, and what your dating objectives are.
-Men are not minded readers; nobody is.
+Men are not mindreaders; nobody is.
 So being honest with yourself and the people you meet while dating will better position to get what you want, whatever it is.

 Here is my approach to not only dating while living abroad and traveling solo but dating generally.